 Defining Clear Vision and Goals

-Andrew Perry, Senior Vice President, Operations, RS Integrated Supply
+– Andrew Perry, Senior VP, Operations, RS Integrated Supply

 “At the same time,” he continued, “it is our responsibility as managers to ensure we clearly answer the question “what does it mean to me,” for all of those affected by the change.”

 Management must be on board as well.
-“Collaboration at all levels of the organization is critical to project success, particularly management support,” says Perry.
+“Collaboration at all levels of the organisation is critical to project success, particularly management support,” says Perry.

 “Ultimately, those actually working the process and using the systems should have a say on whether a tool works or not.”